rfshelley/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-lan-connected-device-types/building-the-service-manager.rst

     ST: urn:schemas-upnp-org:device:ZonePlayer:1
     USN: uuid:RINCON_000E58F0FFFFFF400::urn:schemas-upnp-org:device:ZonePlayer:1

-This will get routed back to the cloud where it will be converted into an event that will fire the ssdpHandler method with the following description:
+This will get routed back to the cloud where it will be converted into an Event that will fire the ssdpHandler method with the following description:

 .. code-block:: bash